-The bond is money you pay at the start as security in case you don't follow the terms of the tenancy agreement.
+The bond is money you pay at the start of the tenancy as security in case you do not follow the terms of the tenancy agreement.

-- The bond must only be in the form of money. - The landlord/agent must take only one bond for a tenancy agreement. - The bond must not be more than an amount of 4 weeks rent. - The landlord/agent must not require that you pay a bond before you sign a tenancy agreement. - The landlord/agent must deposit the bond with Fair Trading. - The landlord/agent must give you the option of using the voluntary NSW Fair Trading Rental Bonds Online system, however they may not require you to use this system.
+- A bond must only be in the form of money. - A landlord/agent must take only one bond for a tenancy agreement. - A bond must not be more than an amount of 4 weeks rent. - A landlord/agent must not require that you pay a bond before you sign a tenancy agreement.